deibhaid/lTerm2/core/README.md

 # iterm-core (Work in Progress)

-Portable terminal engine extracted from iTerm2.
+Portable terminal engine extracted from the upstream macOS terminal project.
 This Meson project will eventually build the parser, screen, PTY, and tmux logic used by the GTK shell.

 ## Building
 ```bash